Education in England: Postgraduate education

-Postgraduate education is not automatically financed by the state.

 Fees

-Since October 1998, most undergraduates have paid fees that had risen to a set maximum of £3,375 per annum by the academic year 2011–12.
-These fees are repayable after graduation, contingent on attaining a certain level of income, with the state paying all fees for students from the poorest backgrounds.
-UK students are generally entitled to student loans for maintenance.
-Undergraduates admitted from the academic year 2012-13 have paid tuition fees set at a maximum of up to £9,000 per annum, with most universities charging over £6,000 per annum, and other higher education providers charging less.
+Since October 1998, most undergraduates have paid fees repayable after graduation, contingent on attaining a certain level of income, with the state paying all fees for students from the poorest backgrounds.
+Only those who reach a certain salary threshold (£21,000) pay this fee through general taxation.
+In practice, higher education remains free at the point of entry in England for a high minority of students.
+English students are generally entitled to student loans for maintenance and living costs.

-Postgraduate fees vary but are generally more than undergraduate fees, depending on the degree and university.
+Students admitted from the academic year 2024-25 have paid tuition fees set at a maximum of up to £9,535 per annum.
+Fees for international students vary but are generally higher.
+Depending on the discipline and university, Master's degrees can cost between £10,000 and £35,000.
 There are numerous bursaries (awarded to low income applicants) to offset undergraduate fees and, for postgraduates, full scholarships are available for most subjects, and are usually awarded competitively.

-Different arrangements apply to English students studying in Scotland, and to Scottish and Welsh students studying in England.
-Students from outside the UK and the EU attending English universities are charged differing amounts, often in the region of £5,000 to £20,000 per annum for undergraduate and postgraduate degrees.
-The actual amount differs by institution and subject, with the lab based subjects charging a greater amount.

-The gap between rich and poor students has slightly narrowed since the introduction of the higher fees.
+The gap between rich and poor students has narrowed since the introduction of the higher fees.
 This may be because universities have used tuition fees to invest in bursaries and outreach schemes.
 In 2016, The Guardian noted that the number of disadvantaged students applying to university had increased by 72% from 2006 to 2015, a bigger rise than in Scotland, Wales or Northern Ireland.
-It wrote that most of the gap between richer and poorer students tends to open up between Key Stage 1 and Key Stage 4 (i.e. at secondary school), rather than when applying for university, and so the money raised from tuition fees should be spent there instead.

-A study by Murphy, Scott-Clayton, and Wyness found that the introduction of tuition fees had "increased funding per head, educational standards, rising enrolments, and a narrowing of the participation gap between advantaged and disadvantaged students".
+A study by the Centre for Economic Performance found that the introduction of tuition fees had "increased funding per head, educational standards, rising enrolments, and a narrowing of the participation gap between advantaged and disadvantaged students".